 Drinks By The Dram gin tasting set

 Why try one gin, when you can try a flight of them?
 Drinks By The Dram specialise in small sample and tasting packs with a variety of different gins.
-Perfect as a small gift and easy for Santa to get down the chimney.
+Perfect as a small gift and for someone still discovering which gins they prefer.

 Available from Master of Malt (prices start from £19.95).